AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/B- Blockchain Integration/03 Using Ethereum.md

 ## Synchronize the local copy of the metadata with the blockchain data

-Details are available in the <a href="./01%20Blockchain%20%28internet%29%20Configuration.md" target="_blank">Blockchain Configuration</a> section.
+Details are available in the [Blockchain Configuration](./01%20Blockchain%20%28internet%29%20Configuration.md) section.